Tracking, not spreadsheet transcription

 - By location.
 When different stores or locations carry different mixes.

 - By month.
-Budgets live at month granularity; the planner shows the current month plus the next 11.
+Budgets live at month granularity; the tracker shows the current month plus the next 11.

 - Combined.
 Apparel at the flagship for October.
 Specific budgets for the specific bucket.

-For any (category, month) cell, the OTB page shows:
+For any (category, month) cell, the budget-tracking page shows:

 - Budget.
 What you’ve allocated for the month.